laurelkelly/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+These are a few of my favorite things:
+* Coding
+* Playing guitar
+* Hiking
+* Strudel